blueskypie/citree/README.md

 - The info and stats of each node of each tree are collected and summarized in an excel file, which also contains ULRs to each tree.
-- Before running `partykit::ctree()`, low-informative columns and rows are removed to reduce computation and adjustment on association p-vals
+- Before running `partykit::ctree()`, low-informative columns and rows are removed to reduce computation and adjustment on association p-vals.
+- Cases leading to crashes of `partykit::ctree()` are handled, e.g. `Inf` and `-Inf` are converted to `NA` to avoid the following
+  errors: ” ‘breaks’ are not unique”.

 Note: